LetsEncrypt Wildcard Certificates with Fastmail DNS

 - An ACME client, e.g. certbot or NixOS

-, etc., requests a token from a CA for your domain(s). - The ACME client creates a
+security.acme.certs, etc., requests a token from a CA for your domain(s). - The ACME client creates a

-uses LEGO to perform this request. - The CA then queries the
+TXTrecord containing this token[3] at_acme-challenge.$domain[4]; this may be done by a separate program.
+We useRFC2136to edit thebind9records.
+In NixOS's case,security.acmeuses LEGO to perform this request. - The CA then queries the

-record and verifies the token within.
+TXTrecord and verifies the token within.
 If successful, it issues certificates to the ACME client.

 Querying TXT records #

-records created are not a "feature" of LetsEncrypt, they are how standard DNS queries work.
+The CNAME/NS records created are not a "feature" of LetsEncrypt, they are how standard DNS queries work.

 To quote RFC1034 §3.6.2.
 Aliases and Canonical Names: